A career in interior and spatial design combines architectural knowledge, project management and creative design skills

 Design directories, such as the Directory of Design Consultants, are useful for identifying design companies to target with a speculative CV or personal call.

-Further study provides the opportunity to experiment, diversify or obtain the specialist knowledge required to progress.
+Further study provides the opportunity to experiment, diversify or obtain specialist knowledge in order to progress in your career.
 Masters and PhDs are available in specialised areas of interior design and related subjects.
 Further education (FE), art and design or private colleges also run short courses.
 It's important to research courses thoroughly to ensure they meet your requirements.
 Useful subjects to study include:

 Typically, interior designers spend the first five to ten years of their career developing and building on existing skills and knowledge, as well as gaining further experience.
 Beyond that, there is no definite or structured career path, and the extent and speed of career progression depends on the setting and your performance, aptitude and dedication.

 Specialisations and further professional qualifications at Masters or PhD level can enhance your chances of promotion, while moving from a larger consultancy to a smaller one can mean more responsibility.
 Search for postgraduate courses in interior design.

 It's important to build up a portfolio as you progress in your career.
 This can help both in terms of promotion within a company or consultancy, and in attracting new clients if you're self-employed.
 The majority of established interior and spatial designers showcase their work online to potential clients.
 Freelance work for consultancies, practices or individual clients is possible with experience, as is setting up your own business or becoming a partner in a consultancy.